Approximating Minimum Cost Connectivity Orientation and Augmentation: Approximation Algorithm for -orientable subgraph

-We use the iterative rounding algorithm on Figure~\ref{alg:ir}, as introduced by Jain~\cite{jain}.
-As remarked above, if we add new edges to a graph $G'$ then the demand function $f$ remains crossing $G'$-supermodular.
+We use the iterative rounding algorithm in Figure~\ref{alg:ir}, as introduced by Jain~\cite{jain}.
+Further, note that if a function is crossing $G$-supermodular for a graph $G=(V,E)$, than it is crossing $G'$-supermodular for every $G'=(V,E')$ if $E'\supseteq E$.
 Theorem~\ref{thm:frac-value} guarantees that $E'$ is strictly extended in every iteration, hence the algorithm terminates in $O(|E^*|)$ iterations.
-The argument showing that this is a $\ratio$-approximation follows the same lines as in \cite{jain}.
+The argument showing that this is a $\ratio$-approximation follows the same lines as in \cite{jain} assuming Theorem~\ref{thm:frac-value}.